 Management Agreement (MA) permits provide livestock producers with long-term access for grazing to carefully assessed TSRs around NSW.
 Note: MA permits were previously known as Long-Term Grazing Permits.

-Permits are allocated via a tender process and are in place for five years unless otherwise specified.
+Permits are allocated via an application process and are in place for five years unless otherwise specified.

-Under new measures introduced by Local Land Services in 2020, MA permits across NSW are now standardised, and the process of assessing tenders is more robust.
+Under new measures introduced by Local Land Services in 2020, MA permits across NSW are now standardised, and the process of applying is more robust.

-Successful tenderers will be selected by Local Land Services in each region, based on a selection criteria that will ensure appropriate ongoing land management and maintenance of the TSR.
+Successful applicants will be selected by Local Land Services in each region, based on a selection criteria that will ensure appropriate ongoing land management and maintenance of the TSR.

 MA Permits will only apply to a proportion of TSRs in each region.
-View a map of the TSRs that are subject to MA permits in regions that are currently open for tender.
+View a map of the TSRs that are subject to MA permits in regions that are currently open.